MarkyMark1000/BuildRevisionCalendarICS/README.md

 ## BUILD A CALENDAR
 ---

-Control Files:
+### Control Files:
 These are used by the datetime checkers to see if a date is invalid, within a school holiday and and invalid weekday/hour within or outside of the school holidays.
-Update these files when you reach a new academic school year.
+Update these files when you start revising for a new academic school year.

-1Hr Files:
+### 1Hr Files:
-Each file represents a subject and contains a list of topics that can be revised within a 1 hour time period, ideally 50 minutes.
+Each file represents a subject and contains a list of topics that can be revised within a 1 hour time period (ideally 50 minutes).
 Add or update these files as necessary before building a new calendar.
+You should be able to add a second column to the file if you want to override the default start time of 'now' with something like '1 Hour' or '1 Week'.

-create_calendar.py:
+### create_calendar.py:
 Adjust the start_datetime at the bottom of the file and then run the code as follows:
 ```
 python3 create_calender.py